-Guardian and Observer publisher Guardian News and Media has seen its median gender pay gap – the difference between the middle salaries when put in order for men and women – fall by a third in the past year.
+The biggest drop so far has come from Guardian and Observer publisher Guardian News and Media, where the median gender pay gap – the difference between the middle salaries when put in order for men and women – has fallen by a third in the past year.

 Scroll down for full median and mean gender pay gap figures for 2018, which will be updated as and when the information becomes available

-GNM’s figures were disclosed this week as part of a Government imperative for companies with 250 or more employees to publish annual figures comparing men and women’s average pay, starting with data for 2017.
+The figures were disclosed as part of a Government imperative for companies with 250 or more employees to publish annual figures comparing men and women’s average pay, starting with data for 2017.

-Companies, many of whom began taking action in the past year to improve their gender pay gaps, are now beginning to reveal their second round of figures as of the snapshot date of 5 April 2018.
+Companies, many of whom began taking action in the past year to improve their gender pay gaps, have begun to reveal their second round of figures as of the snapshot date of 5 April 2018.

 The UK national average hourly median gender pay gap is 18.4 per cent, according to the Office for National Statistics.
 The national average mean gap is 17.4 per cent.

 Last year Press Gazette reported the mean as the main pay gap measure, but included the median figures as well.
-This year we are using the median as the main measure, but will look to include the mean gap where reported.
+This year we are using the median as the main measure, but will look to include the mean gap.